zkyntu/UnLanedet/README.md

 ## Advantages of UnLanedet
 Compared with other lane detection libraries, e.g., lanedet and PPLanedet, UnLanedet has two obvious advantages: 1) Distributed training is supported.
 2) More pretrained models and datasets are provided.

+We do not depend on the third library, such as mmcv series, and all modules and functions can be found in the repo.

 ## License
 UnLanedet is released under the Apache 2.0 license.

+## Contribution
+We appreciate all contributions to UnLanedet and welcome pull requests to improve UnLanedet.

 ## Acknowledgement
 UnLanedet is built upon [detectron2](https://github.com/facebookresearch/detectron2), [lanedet](https://github.com/Turoad/lanedet) and [PPLanedet](https://github.com/zkyseu/PPlanedet).
 Many thanks to their great work!

 The code of BeizerNet is modified from [mmLaneDet](https://github.com/Yzichen/mmLaneDet).
+Many thanks to authors.

+Some modules are borrowed from [detrex](https://github.com/IDEA-Research/detrex).
 Many thanks to authors.

 ## Citing UnLanedet
 If you use UnLanedet in your research, please use the following BibTeX entry.